sam22kalvium/E-Commerce_follow_along/README.md

 - Send the retrieved orders in the API response.

 This milestone focuses on implementing a backend feature that allows users to view their complete order history efficiently.

+### Milestone 27: Create My Orders Page

+In this milestone, we will create a frontend page that displays all user orders.

+#### Key Tasks:
+- Create a `MyOrders` page in the frontend.
+- Send a GET request to the `my-orders` endpoint.
+- Include the user’s email in the request to fetch their orders.
+- Display all retrieved orders in a structured format.
+- Add a link to the `MyOrders` page in the navbar for easy access.

+This milestone ensures that users can conveniently view their complete order history in a dedicated section of the website.